IMG_1810.jpg

 Paper presented at ICQI (2024) Champaign-Urbana, IL.

-Manuscript under consideration for special issue ‘Inquiring Artfully: Provoking Possibilities with/through/for Qualitative Encounter’
+Manuscript published in special issue ‘Inquiring Artfully: Provoking Possibilities with/through/for Qualitative Encounter’

 What does an orientation to the visual make possible or provoke?